Enumeration of multi-rooted plane trees: Introduction

 By assigning lengths to edges of a ribbon graph, one obtains a metric ribbon graph.
 The spaces of metric ribbon graphs with vertices of degree three or higher give a way to describe combinatorially the moduli spaces of Riemann surfaces with marked points, see \cite{MP}, the bridge between metric ribbon graphs and Riemann surfaces being obtained by the theory of Strebel differentials \cite{Strebel}.
 Initially, ribbon graphs were used to describe spaces of Riemann surfaces by R. Penner \cite{Penner}.
 In a seminal paper \cite{thooft}, 't Hooft showed how, in a certain limit, Feynman diagrams of non-abelian gauge theories can be analyzed using ribbon graphs.
 This has also led to connections between point particle quantum field theories and string theory.
 Ribbon graphs also arise naturally in the context of matrix models for quantum field theories, see for example \cite{Zvonkin}. \\

-Bipartite ribbon graphs can be seen \cite{Grothendieck} as representing Belyi pairs, that is pairs of a Riemann surface and a meromorphic function on this surface with critical values in the set $0,1,\infty.$ Such graphs are called {\it dessins d'enfant} following Grothendieck.
+Bipartite ribbon graphs, in particular plane trees, can be seen \cite{Grothendieck} as representing Belyi pairs, that is pairs of a Riemann surface and a meromorphic function on this surface with critical values in the set $0,1,\infty.$ Such graphs are called {\it dessins d'enfant} following Grothendieck.
 In \cite{Ka, Zo} it is shown that the generating function of numbers of dessins d'enfant satisfies the KP (Kadomtsev-Petviashvili) hierarchy and in \cite{KaZo-Virasoro} the same function is shown to satisfy Virasoro constraints and the {\it topological recursion of Chekhov-Eynard-Orantin} \cite{EO} for an appropriate spectral curve.
-Numbers of a particular type of Belyi pairs are linked to the topological recursion in \cite{Dumi}. \\
+Plane trees are included in this generating function as dessins d'enfant representing Belyi pairs given by a Riemann sphere and a polynomial function.
+On the other hand, any ribbon graph can be seen as representing a so-called {\it clean Belyi pair} \cite{Dumi} by introducing an extra vertex of degree two in the middle of every edge.
+Numbers of clean Belyi pairs are linked to the topological recursion in \cite{Dumi}.
+Enumeration of ribbon graphs is closely related to computing Hurwitz numbers, see for example \cite{GouldenJackson, DubrovinYangZagier} and \cite{GouldenJackson} for the relationship with the KP hierarchy. \\

 The question of enumeration of maps was first considered by W. T. Tutte in \cite{Tutte}.
 In order to simplify the problem of counting, Tutte introduced a {\it root} in a graph, that is a distinguished orientation of one of the edges.
 Two graphs are identified if they can be obtained from one another by a homeomorphism of the underlying surface in such a way that the distinguished edge is mapped to the distinguished edge and the orientations agree.
 The presence of a root thus ensures that the graph has no symmetries, that is no nontrivial automorphisms.
 The following formula for the number of rooted maps on the sphere having $e$ edges was derived in \cite{Tutte}: